 Recent OCEDP News

-The results of the OCEDP study using Olink's Proseek Oncology II multiplex plates were published in Cancer Prevention Research 12(3).
-"Simultaneous measurement of 92 serum protein biomarkers for the development of a multi-protein classifier for ovarian cancer detection."
+The results of the OCEDP study using Olink's Proseek Oncology II multiplex plates were published in Cancer Prevention Research entitled, "Simultaneous measurement of 92 serum protein biomarkers for the development of a multi-protein classifier for ovarian cancer detection."
 The manuscript is now available online here.
 This research was also featured as a Research Brief by the University of Minnesota.

 Dr. Amy Skubitz was invited to give a lecture for the Biological Sciences Division Seminar at the Pacific Northwest National Laboratory in Richland, WA on January 7.
 Her lecture was entitled, "Early detection of ocarian cancer: Proteomic techniques for the discovery and validation of biomarkers in a variety of biospecimens"

 Two research projects from the OCEDP were presented at the University of Minnesota's 13th Annual Women's Health Research Conference on October 1, 2018.
 Dr. Amy Skubitz presented a poster entitled, "Development of a blood test to screen women for ovarian cancer".
 Dr. Kristin Boylan presented a poster entitled, "Metaproteomic analysis of Pap test fluid: Insights into the cervical-vaginal microbiome of mature women"